 Some literary influences along the way are: Robert Burns, Bruce Chatwin, Charles Darwin, Joseph Conrad, Arthur Conan Doyle, Richard Feynman, Andrew Greig, Thomas Hardy, Sterling Hayden, Ernest Hemingway, Elspeth Huxley, D.H.
 Lawrence, Aldo Leopold, John Masters, Peter Matthiessen, Eric Newby, Ben Okri, Robert Pirsig, Robert Louis Stevenson, Elizabeth Marshall Thomas, J.R.R.
 Tolkien, Laurens van der Post, Denys Watkin-Pitchford and Kenneth White.

-Martyn has recently completed a second narrative travel book which begins with the discovery of an old sailing boat in a hidden creek in southern Ireland, ends on the remote islands of St Kilda, and on the voyage explores practical ways of holding on to personal freedom in today’s society.
+Martyn has recently completed a second narrative travel book, A Wild Call, which begins with the discovery of an old sailing boat in a hidden creek in southern Ireland and the determination to sail to the remote islands of St Kilda; it is a quest for the keys to personal freedom from inside modern life.

 "The state of nature begins to mirror our underlying relationship with nature."